 For obedience training, 'Sit' is usually the first lesson, followed by 'Down', 'Stay' and 'Come' (which is actually the most important one, but the most difficult to teach and enforce).

-Check out basic dog commands and see step-by-step guidelines to teaching each one.
+Check out these basic dog commands and see step-by-step guidelines to teaching each one.